-The Greater Yellowstone Trail offers a experiential history lesson of the region.
-Historic stories and relics from a variety of periods including early Native American history, 19th and 20th century railroad development and early 20th century agriculture can be observed and interpreted throughout the corridor.
-These opportunities for heritage tourism add to the broad appeal of the Greater Yellowstone Trail as a regional tourism destination.
+The Greater Yellowstone Trail offers an experiential history lesson of the region.
+Historic stories and relics from a variety of periods including early Native American history, development of the world's first National Park, 19th and 20th century railroad development and early 20th century agriculture can be observed and interpreted throughout the corridor.
+These opportunities for heritage and environmental tourism add to the broad appeal of the Greater Yellowstone Trail as a regional tourism destination.

 The Greater Yellowstone Trail also connects to a variety of local, regional and national trail systems.
-Cross continent routes such as the Continental Divide National Scenic Trail, the Great Western Trail and multiple cross-country Adventure Cycling routes intersect or follow large segments of the trail.
+Crosscontinent routes such as the Continental Divide National Scenic Trail, the Great Western Trail and multiple crosscountry Adventure Cycling routes intersect or follow large segments of the trail.
 This connectivity enhances the Greater Yellowstone Trail's potential economic impact as recent studies have shown touring cyclists spend, on average, more per day than other tourists.
 In addition, a concurrent economic study is analyzing the potential economic impacts of the Greater Yellowstone Trail.

 Although the results of this effort were not available at the time of this study, the economic impact analysis should offer an analytical evaluation of the fiscal impacts of a potential Greater Yellowstone Trail.